 - Line the walls with some Acoustic Studio Foam.

 - Invest in an acoustic isolation shield

 A good example, check the Monoprice Pro Audio Desktop Adjustable Acoustic Microphone Isolation Shield.
-The CAD Audio AS32 is an option also.

 - Use Egg crate foam.
 While not the best option, it will do in a pinch.
 Just be aware that the material is a little thinner than actual studio foam, and won’t absorb the sound quite as well.

 - Record away from windows, fans, computers, and the crapper. 😀

 - If all else fails, you can actually record under a blanket!
 It sounds crazy but works.
 Check out this hilarious demo 🙂